opendocsg/slw-judgments-backfill/2017_SGHC_136/report.md

  Power to partition land and to direct a sale instead of partition in any action for partition of land; and in any cause or matter relating to land, where it appears necessary or expedient, to order the land or any part of it to be sold, and to give all necessary and consequential directions.

-40     The history of this provision was comprehensively reviewed in _Abu Bakar v Jawahir_ [1993] 1 SLR(R) 865 at [7]–[17].
+40     The history of this provision was comprehensively reviewed in _Abu Bakar v Jawahir_ <span class="citation">[1993] 1 SLR(R) 865</span> at [7]–[17].
 It seems to me that the right to apply for partition and the right to apply for sale in lieu of partition are rights given to co-owners.
 The WSS does not make the judgment creditor a co-owner.
-Neither does registration of the WSS; the general property and interest in the property remains with the debtor until the execution sale takes place: _United Overseas Bank Ltd v Chia Kin Tuck_ [2006] 3 SLR(R) 322 at [14].
+Neither does registration of the WSS; the general property and interest in the property remains with the debtor until the execution sale takes place: _United Overseas Bank Ltd v Chia Kin Tuck_ <span class="citation">[2006] 3 SLR(R) 322</span> at [14].
 In my view, neither the judgment creditor nor the sheriff is entitled to seek either partition of the property seized under a WSS or sale in lieu of partition.
 I find support for this view in the observation in Tan’s article (2000) at p 58 that a judgment creditor would have to persuade the judgment debtor to ask for a sale in lieu of partition.

 41     Leow JC also relied on the practice in other Commonwealth jurisdictions.
 However, as his Honour noted (at [15] of the GD), these cases proceeded on the _assumption_ that a WSS can be executed against a joint tenant’s interest in land, without any discussion.
 These cases therefore do not assist in the analysis of the issues discussed above.
 I would add that in Canada, s 9 of the Execution Act (RSO 1990, c E24), which was first enacted in 1957, expressly permits the seizure and sale of property held in joint tenancy.
 The section reads as follows: